Kartvelian languages: Noun classification

-The Kartvelian languages have grammatical gender based on animacy, classifying objects as intelligent ("who"-class) and unintelligent ("what"-class) beings.
+The Kartvelian languages have traces of grammatical gender based on animacy, classifying objects as intelligent ("who"-class) and unintelligent ("what"-class) beings.

 Declension

 Verb

 Kartvelian verbs can indicate one, two, or three grammatical persons.
 A performer of an action is called the subject and affected persons are objects (direct or indirect).
 The person may be singular or plural.
 According to the number of persons, the verbs are classified as unipersonal, bipersonal or tripersonal.